ladyisatis/one-pace-metadata/README.md

 ## URLs

-There are four separate files that are always kept up to date in case you want to develop something with it or keep it up to date:
+There are five separate files that are always kept up to date in case you want to develop something with it or keep it up to date:

 - **data.json**: Main file with `last_update`, `base_url`, `tvshow`, `arcs`, `episodes`, etc. that gets updated and referenced.
   - [https://raw.githubusercontent.com/ladyisatis/one-pace-metadata/refs/heads/main/data.json](https://raw.githubusercontent.com/ladyisatis/one-pace-metadata/refs/heads/main/data.json)